Public asked to limit standing water sources as mosquitoes wake from hibernation

 “These new species prefer breeding in very small containers that do not require much water, so this would be a very important part of helping the District reduce mosquito numbers,” said Kiely.
 “Water is necessary for three of the four life stages of the mosquito.
 The egg, larvae, and pupae are aquatic.
 The fourth stage is the adult mosquito.
 In the summer, the four stages of the mosquito life cycle may require as few as three to four days to mature, while in cooler periods of the year they require several weeks to become adults.”

-A thorough inspection of a premises where standing water situations could occur include fish ponds, bird baths, tin cans, water cans, saucers under potted plants, old tires, clogged roof gutters, abandon pools, boats, ornamental ponds, watering troughs, rain barrels, street gutters, house coolers units, tree holes, leaking faucets and water in basements or under the house, especially in heavy rainfall and seepage years, according to Kiely.
+A thorough inspection of a premises county uncover place where standing water situations could occur, including fish ponds, bird baths, tin cans, water cans, saucers under potted plants, old tires, clogged roof gutters, abandon pools, boats, ornamental ponds, watering troughs, rain barrels, street gutters, house coolers units, tree holes, leaking faucets and water in basements or under the house, especially in heavy rainfall and seepage years, according to Kiely.

 “Pumping of these basements is very important as we progress into the mosquito season,” said Kiely.